Exelery/Training/README.md

 # Training
-This are my useless and easy projects
+These are my useless and easy projects